You’re studying for an important test or big presentation tomorrow, but you can’t seem to focus in your bedroom.

 You know that you need to get focused and start studying, but you don’t know where to go.

-Maybe you should try studying at a coffee shop?
-But then you remember how distracting it can be when people are constantly ordering drinks and talking on the phone.
+Maybe you should try studying at a tutoring center?
+But then you remember how expensive that can get.

 You feel like you’re stuck and don’t know what to do.

 In the guide below, we’ll go over the best places to study as well as some of the worst spots to study.
 Hopefully, this guide will help you get to a great study spot so you can get the motivation and focus you need to be more productive as a student.

 The Best Places to Study